Canner/vulcan-sql/README.md

   <img src="https://i.imgur.com/dn5kzXC.png" width="800" >
 </p>

+## When use VulcanSQL?

+Scale data usages outside the traditional data team to business users and application developers using APIs.
+VulcanSQL is the perfect solution for data using in applications.

 ## Features
 - Parameterized SQL into scalable and secure APIs
 - Built-in API access and version control
 - Built-in self-generated API documentation
 - Integrate with existing toolsets, such as Excel / Google spreadsheet, Zapier, Retool, etc.

+## Data sources support

+- PosgreSQL
+- DuckDB
+- Snowflake (WIP)
+- BigQuery (WIP)

 ## How VulcanSQL works?